Bootstrap

 What does the Bible say about the providence of God?

-The Bible teaches that God's providence is His sovereign governance over all creation, directing everything to fulfill His purposes.
+The Bible teaches that God's providence is His sovereign control over all creation, ensuring that everything unfolds according to His divine will.